 How to Tell If Olives Have Gone Bad?

 Let’s start with the container.
 If it’s still unopened, but it’s rusty, bulging, or leaky, discard it right away.
-If the jar or can are alright, it’s time to open it and look inside.
+Otherwise, it’s time to open it up and look inside.